Let me introduce you to your dream lens, the Canon EF 400mm f/2.8L IS III.

 Leaving the extra 2" (50mm) of vertical space at the top of the case for an extender to be mounted makes some sense, but for that purpose, the case could have been made less broad at the top for more compact design, though perhaps not as aesthetically pleasing.
 Making the case shorter seems more logical to me.
 Of course, the extra 2" on top would make this case accommodate larger lenses.

 Making the case large enough for a mounted DSLR to fit would have been my preference.
 The additional cost would have been very little (especially relative to the cost of the lens) and the utility of the case would have been greatly increased.

-For those who love the trunk style case, Canon has you covered.
+For those who love the trunk style case (and the ability to stack them), Canon has you covered.
 The Canon 400E Lens Case is available, but brace yourself before looking at the price.
 And, take good care of your LS400, because it also has a very big price tag itself.